jpluscplusm/blog.jpluscplusm.com/_posts/old/2010-04-16-important-packages-missing-from-a-minimal-rhelcentos-5-installation.md

 ---
 category: outdated-blog-posts
-title: "Important Packages Missing From A Minimal RHEL/CentOS 5 Installation"
+title: "Important packages missing from a minimal RHEL/CentOS 5 installation"
 ---

-# Important Packages Missing From A Minimal RHEL/CentOS 5 Installation

 During the installation of a RHEL/CentOS 5.x server, you have the choice of installing the "Base" group of packages.
 This group is described as